Diocesan Communications Collection

 The Catholic Echo

 The Catholic Echo is a multi-platform publication and media group that brings together our diocesan publication and the Catholic Telecommunications Network of Youngstown (CTNY).
-In print, The Catholic Echo will be a magazine that debuts in Spring 2023 and will publish ten times per year.
+In print, The Catholic Echo magazine debuted in May 2023 and is published ten times per year.
 It will succeed and build upon the 79-year history of The Catholic Exponent.

-The Catholic Echo will be sent to every registered parishioner in the Diocese of Youngstown, tripling our current circulation.
-This will be at no direct cost to parishioners.
+The Catholic Echo is sent to every registered parishioner in the Diocese of Youngstown, tripling our previous circulation.
+This is at no direct cost to parishioners.
 One way you, personally, can support The Catholic Echo is to respond, as you are able, to the annual Diocesan Communications Collection.

-The Catholic Echo’s comprehensive website debuted in February 2023, allowing for continuous coverage, even during the brief period that we are without a print product.
-This digital platform is the place to go for ongoing news and updates from around the diocese—the timely news you see in The Exponent is now available online, in an even more timely way.
+The Catholic Echo’s comprehensive website debuted in February 2023, allowing for continuous coverage.
+This digital platform is the place to go for ongoing news and updates from around the diocese.
 In the future, an email newsletter will send news features directly to subscribers who opt-in to receive email updates.

 Continuing the Legacy of CTNY